rakeshakkineni/Term3_P1_CarND_Path_Planning_Project/README.md

 Source code provided by "CarND-Path-Planning-Project" was used as base for this project and UDACITY term3_sim was used to check the code performance.

 ### Modifications
 File main.cpp was modified to implement this project.
 Majority of the changes are part of "int main()" function and a new function "vector<int> successor_lane(int curr_lane)".
-Code for this project can be found [here relative link](./src)
+Code for this project can be found [here ](./src)

 ### Development Steps and Code Flow
 I have started with code shown in Project Walkthrough video.
 I have implemented a strategy to check the adjacent lanes for vehicles very close to the EGO Vehicle before changing the lanes.